angular/angular/aio/content/guide/template-syntax.md

 They do not correspond to element properties, and they do not set element properties.
 There are no property targets to bind to.

-This fact becomes painfully obvious when you write something like this.
+This fact becomes obvious when you write something like this.

 <code-example language="html">
   &lt;tr&gt;&lt;td colspan="{{1 + 1}}"&gt;Three-Four&lt;/td&gt;&lt;/tr&gt;